dschykerynec/open-overlay/README.md

 All that said, I've been running this overlay during my league races while streaming in Discord and I have no issues whatsoever.
 It runs just fine on my machine, as it goes.

-I am of course open to feedback or suggestions, and can be reached at <simple.overlay.dev@gmail.com>

 ## Project Setup
 Assuming you are familiar with node projects, follow the below guide after cloning this repo.